digimat/digimat-saia/README.rst

     >>> onlineFlags=server.flags.alive()
     >>> offlineRegisters=server.registers.dead()

-An item is considered as alive if the item.age() is less than 1.5 times it's refresh delay (=90s by default).
-And now, a bit of brain manipulation. i
+An item is considered as alive if it's server is alive and if the item.age() is less than 1.5 times it's refresh delay (=90s by default).
+And now, a bit of brain manipulation.
 For debugging purposes, you can simulate a remote node by registering a remote server pointing on yourself (woo!)

 .. code-block:: python